CryptoNGuns/Fixer/README.md

  Q: Why I share it to you?

- A: Actually, I am sharing it to my potential PRIMARY business partners (who are looking for DevOPS engineers) to let them know how much I know xD But if you find my code useful, feel free to explore!
+ A: Actually, I am sharing it to my potential PRIMARY business partners (who are looking for DevOPS engineers) to let them know my level of Python skills xD But if you find my code useful, feel free to explore!

 # Prerequisites: